 In my review of Wealthsimple, we see that they have unique offerings by way of the Halal and Socially Responsible Portfolios.
 They also offer a higher interest savings account and some unique savings programs such as Roundup.
 For you, that may swing the decision over to Wealthsimple.

-You might like BMO SmartFolio to take advantage of their global asset management team and expertise that will employ more active asset allocation.
+You might like BMO SmartFolio to take advantage of their global asset management team and expertise that will employ active asset allocation, as does Questwealth.

 You are unique.
 All of the robo’s are unique.
 The idea, the goal, is to find that most compatible long-term relationship.
 You can use my Robo Advisor articles as that matchmaker.